crystalcheong/iris-coach/README.md

 Early efforts in goal-based dialogue planning are exploring multi-step planning and using Bayesian techniques to adaptively craft goal-driven utterances.
 However, there are few efforts that explicitly attempt to address the person’s replies at a psychological or empathetic level.

 # IRIS Health Coach
-We introduce the IRIS Health Coach, a GPT-4 based agent that leverages the Health Belief Model (Hochbaum, Rosenstock, & Kegels, 1952) as a psychological framework to craft empathetic replies.
+We introduce the ChatIRIS Health Coach, a GPT-4 based agent that leverages the Health Belief Model (Hochbaum, Rosenstock, & Kegels, 1952) as a psychological framework to craft empathetic replies.

 <p align="center">
   <img src="./misc/architecture.png" />